SpaceDrive: Infusing Spatial Awareness into VLM-based Autonomous Driving

 \subsection{Ablation Studies}

 Our approach focuses on endowing models with spatial awareness rather than tailoring them for open- or closed-loop planning.
-Therefore, considering that closed-loop performance may be influenced by factors such as training strategies, PID controller tuning, and other pipeline heuristics, we conducted our ablations under open-loop settings (excluding the ego status to prevent overfitting) to ensure the reliable and fair comparisons.
+Therefore, considering that closed-loop performance may be influenced by training strategies, PID controller tuning, and other pipeline heuristics, we conducted our ablations under open-loop settings (excluding the ego status to prevent overfitting) to ensure a fair comparisons.

 \textbf{Positional Encoding} We compare the effect of injecting explicit positional encodings into different modules of the VLM-based planner in~\cref{tab:abla_PE_embed}.
 First, adding spatial encoding to vision tokens (Exp.~2 vs.~1) yields substantial improvements on all metrics, \ie -0.63 L2, -2.08\% Collision and -4.14\% Intersection.
 This is largely attributable to the enhanced spatial understanding achieved by supplying 3D geometric context alongside 2D image features.
 Meanwhile, the gains from replacing the textual coordinate with PE, as demonstrated in Exp.~3, are relatively smaller, likely because the PE lacks the bridge to associate with 2D semantic space in pretrained VLMs.
 However, when a unified positional encoding is applied to both vision and textual coordinate streams (Exp.~4 vs.~1; Exp.~6 vs.~5), planning performance improves regardless of the use of ego status, underscoring the value of a shared spatial representation.
 Finally, with ego status enabled, injecting past ego positions using the same $\phi(\cdot)$ (Exp.~7 vs.~6) further reduces L2 error and Intersection rates.
 This indicaties that the benefits coming from consistent spatial tokens are stable and reliable, facilitating spatial understanding and reasoning in VLMs.